blakegordon/blakegordon/README.md

 - 👋 Hi, I’m @blakegordon
-- 👀 I’m interested in [Managed DirectX](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/bb318659(v=vs.85)), [Xamarin](https://docs.microsoft.com/en-us/xamarin/get-started/), and [reference architecture](https://docs.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application) for ASP.NET.
+- 👀 I’m interested in .NET, Windows, and PC hardware.
-- 🌱 I’m currently learning how to program [AWS](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DotNetSDKHighLevel.html).
+- 🌱 I’m currently learning how to program [ComputeSharp](https://github.com/Sergio0694/ComputeSharp).
-- 💞️ I’m looking to collaborate on abstractions over different data stores.
 - 📫 You can [reach me](https://www.linkedin.com/in/blake-underwood-4763a34b) on LinkedIn.

 <!---